inrupt/solid-client-js/e2e/browser/README.md

 To run the tests, run:

 1. `npm install` at the root to install the test runner.
+2. `npx playwright install` to download the latest versions of all browsers the tests run in.
-2. `npm install` in `.codesandbox/sandbox` to install the dependencies of the application under test.
+3. `npm install` in `.codesandbox/sandbox` to install the dependencies of the application under test.

 You can then run the tests using `npm run test:e2e:browser` at the root.